FelixLindblad/Servo/README.md

 # Servo
-En labb för att styra en servo
+A lab to control a servo